I‘m sure that this post won’t win me any new friends in the “traditional” language instruction community. But frankly speaking… I don’t give a damn.

 The first item, is completely useless to the test-taker — and the second two items are things that the test-taker would already know before EVER spending money on a preparation course.

 So now, I hope that now you are beginning to see that it might not be a good idea to simply go into a language school and say…

-Nor should anyone think that simply buying (or down-loading) a text-book on the subject will provide a reliable source of information necessary to achieving the score which he or she needs, for whatever reason that that person happens to be taking The TOEFL Exam in the first place.
+Nor should anyone think that simply buying (or down-loading) a text-book on the subject will provide a reliable source of information necessary to achieving the score that he or she needs — for whatever reason that that person happens to be taking The TOEFL Exam in the first place.